 We also assess the tool's ability to replicate the original comparison by evaluating the number of publications it identifies against those included in the original set.
-The newly generated comparisons contained an average of 5 papers ($min$ = 1, $max$= 8, $\sigma$ = 2.2), whereas the original comparisons had an average of 11 papers.
+The newly generated comparisons contained an average of 5 papers ($min$ = 1, $max$ = 8, $\sigma$ = 2.2), whereas the original comparisons had an average of 11 papers.
 Overall, 98\% of the newly created comparisons differed from the originals, with only 2\% showing overlapping results.
-Since the majority of the retrieved papers did not match the original set, it was difficult to objectively assess the quality of the information generated by the tool.

-\paragraph{QIP.} The QIP methodology showed that curators are a valuable user group for guiding tool development.
+Since the majority of the retrieved papers did not match the original set, it was difficult to objectively assess the quality of the information generated by the tool. \textit{QIP.} The QIP methodology showed that curators are a valuable user group for guiding tool development.
 To improve CSV-based integration of literature tables, enhanced semantification is currently being developed to better align entities within the ORKG~\cite{John_Scimantify.2025}.